gegbo/Flicks/README.md

 ## Notes

+Describe any challenges encountered while building the app.

 One major challenge that I encountered while creating this app was figuring out how to implement the search bar.
 Even though I a general guideline, the problem arose when I was trying to implement how the search processed the text that was entered.
 One minor problem I had was figuring out how to implement a network error.
 I eventually got it working by using a UIView.

 ## License